llong-cs/llong-cs.github.io/_pages/about.md

 # 🔥 What's New
+- *2024.05*: &nbsp;🎉🎉 One paper accpeted to the ACL Findings!
+(Which also marks my personal milestone in the field of NLP 😋)
 - *2024.02*: &nbsp;🎉🎉 My **FIRST** conference paper as the first author, *Positive-Unlabeled Learning by Latent Group-Aware Meta Disambiguation*, was accepted by **CVPR 2024**!
 - *2024.02*: &nbsp;🎉🎉 A paper that I have contributed to, *Property Existence Inference against Generative Models*, was accepted by **USENIX Security '24 Fall**.